-- (3) Applicable percentage ownership is based on 209,624,192 shares of common stock outstanding as of April 1, 2019. - (4) Includes 235,106 shares owned by various trusts primarily for the benefit of certain members of the Fain family.
+- (4) Includes 235,106 shares owned by various trusts primarily for the benefit of certain members of the Fain family.
 Mr. Fain disclaims beneficial ownership of some or all of these shares.
-Does not include shares owned by other trusts for the benefit of members of the Fain family in which Mr. Fain does not have any beneficial or pecuniary interest or shares directly or indirectly owned by Mr. Fain's adult children. - (5) Does not include 11,277,680 shares beneficially owned by Osiris. - (6) Includes 25,134,512 shares beneficially owned by AWILHELMSEN AS.
+Does not include shares owned by other trusts for the benefit of members of the Fain family in which Mr. Fain does not have any beneficial or pecuniary interest or shares directly or indirectly owned by Mr. Fain's adult children. - (5) Does not include 11,277,680 shares beneficially owned by Osiris.

+(6) Includes 25,134,512 shares beneficially owned by AWILHELMSEN AS.
 Mr. Wilhelmsen disclaims beneficial ownership of these shares.